p4lang/p4pi/docs/examples/calc/README.md

 echo 'calc' > /root/t4p4s-switch
 systemctl restart t4p4s.service
 ```
-Then you can leave the screen with Ctrl+A+D.

 ### Step 3 - Generating test traffic

 We slightly updated the scapy-based python script of [P4 Tutorial](https://github.com/p4lang/tutorials/blob/master/exercises/calc/calc.py).
 The modifications include the update to Python 3 and the support of Windows OS.
-You can run the code as follows:
+You can run the code on your laptop connected to P4Pi as follows:
 ```bash
 python3 calc.py
 ```

 This script provides a new prompt for typing basic expressions.
 After parsing the entered expression, it prepares a packet with the corresponding operator and operands and then send the packet to the switch for evaluation.
 When the switch returns the result of the computation, the script prints its value.
-Note that

 ```bash
 > 24 + 18